 From 1994 to 2001, Fr.
-Andrew studied at North Carolina State University in Raleigh, North Carolina, while working as a professional theatre technician/stagehand, becoming a supervisor at NCSU’s Stewart Theatre and also working in various freelance production positions.
+Andrew studied at North Carolina State University in Raleigh, North Carolina, while working as a professional theatre technician (stagehand), becoming a supervisor and trainer at NCSU’s Stewart Theatre and also working in various freelance production positions.
 During this time, he completed a Bachelor of Arts degree in English Language and Literature, along with minors in Religion, Classical Studies, and Ancient Greek, as well as completing most of the coursework for a B.A. in Communication.
 While in college, he began reading about Orthodox Christianity and was received into the Orthodox Church at All Saints Antiochian Orthodox Church in Raleigh at Pascha of 1998.

 After graduating from the university in 2001, Fr.
 Andrew continued to work as a stagehand, technical theatre supervisor and theatrical lighting designer.
-In May of 2002, he met Nicole Ann Boury, the daughter of Bechara and Shirley Boury, and the two were married on August 17, 2003.
+In spring of 2002, he met Nicole Boury, the daughter of Bechara and Shirley Boury, and the two were married on August 17, 2003.
 In 2007, Kh.
 Nicole gave birth to their first child, Evangelia; in 2009 Elias was born; Raphael was born in 2012; and Iskander was born in 2017.

 In September of 2004, Fr.
 Andrew and Kh.
 Nicole moved to northeastern Pennsylvania, where Fr.
 Andrew studied in the Master of Divinity program at St. Tikhon’s Orthodox Theological Seminary until May of 2007.
 On May 26, 2007, he graduated summa cum laude with Distinction, with honors in the field of Church History.
 The title of his master’s thesis was “The Archbishop’s Wife: Archbishop Aftimios Ofiesh of Brooklyn, the American Orthodox Catholic Church, and the Founding of the Antiochian Archdiocese (1880-1934).”
 Aside from the standard coursework, Fr.
 Andrew specialized in studying the history of Orthodoxy in America, and he also continued his previous study of Byzantine chant.

 From June 2007 to June 2009, Fr.
-Andrew served as the Assistant Pastor at St. George Orthodox Cathedral in Charleston, West Virginia, under the direction of the cathedral dean, the Very Rev. Olof H. Scott.
+Andrew served as the Assistant Pastor at St. George Antiochian Orthodox Cathedral in Charleston, West Virginia, under the direction of the cathedral dean, the Very Rev. Olof H. Scott.
 In July 2009, he was appointed as pastor of St. Paul Antiochian Orthodox Church in Emmaus, Pennsylvania.

 On October 2, 2016, Fr.
-Andrew was elevated by His Grace Bishop THOMAS to the rank of archpriest at St. Paul’s.
+Andrew was elevated by His Grace, Bishop Thomas to the rank of archpriest at St. Paul’s.

 Fr.
-Andrew has delivered public lectures on comparative theology, evangelism, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at numerous parishes in North America as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University, Grove City College and Muhlenberg College.
+Andrew has delivered public lectures on evangelism, apologetics, literature, ecology and Church history, as well as on other topics pertaining to Orthodox Christian spiritual life, at numerous parishes in the United States and Canada, as well as at Cornell University, Princeton Theological Seminary, St. Tikhon’s Orthodox Theological Seminary, the Antiochian Village, Penn State University, Lehigh University, Bucknell University, Eastern University, Grove City College and Muhlenberg College.